wesdutoit-sebenza/Sebenza-Hub-v3/replit.md

     - **Recruiters Portal**: Job posting forms with WhatsApp integration, AI Job Description Generator, and a status-based workflow (Draft, Live, Paused, Closed, Filled) with conditional validation.
     - **Individuals Portal**: Multiple CV management, profile management, and an AI Interview Coach ("Jabu") offering configurable interviews and real-time feedback.
         - **CV Management**: Users can upload multiple CVs via file upload or manual creation.
 Each CV is stored with AI-extracted information (personal info, work experience, skills, education) and can be viewed in detail.
 CVs are stored separately from job seeker profiles.
+            - **CV Photo Upload**: Professional photo upload with AI-powered circular cropping using Sharp library.
+Photos are processed to 400x400px circular format with transparent backgrounds.
+Users can toggle photo inclusion via switch control.
+Photos display in CV preview, PDF preview, and detail view with responsive sizing (h-32 w-32 mobile, h-40 w-40 desktop, positioned right-aligned next to contact information).
+            - **PDF Preview**: Users can preview their CV in the final formatted layout (matching the creation preview) directly from the CV list via "PDF Preview" button.
+Preview shows complete CV structure including photo (if enabled), personal info, work experience, education, and skills in the export-ready format.
     - **ATS**: Candidate management with AI-powered resume ingestion and semantic search.
     - **Integrated Roles & Screening**: Management of hiring roles with configurable scoring and AI-evaluated candidate screening.
     - **Organization Settings**: Multi-tenant configuration for teams, pipelines, and compliance.